< Back to Anderson, IN Family Lawyers page

 Most people think of a protective order as a requirement for someone to stay a certain number of feet away from the protected individual.
 Other people think restraining orders mean someone is not allowed to make any type of contact with the protected individual.
 This could be an aspect of a protective order, though it is a central tenant of Indiana’s No Contact Orders, which are entirely different than protective orders.

 A protective order is usually in place for two years.
 However, a judge can order a shorter duration based on the circumstances.
-If you are still concerned for you safety in the months approaching the expiration of a restraining order, you should speak with one of our lawyers about renewing it.
+If you are still concerned for your safety in the months approaching the expiration of a restraining order, you should speak with one of our Anderson protection order lawyers about renewing it by calling 765-313-7092.
 You can renew a protective order one time.
 If two more years pass and you are still in danger, you will have to file for a new protective order.

 Who Can Obtain a Protective Order?